mathigon/documentation/polypad/index.md

   // soon as the target is interacted with.
   showGesture: (selector: string, slide?: {x: number, y: number}) => void;

+  // Pin or unpin the actionbar programatically.
+Note that the actionbar is always pinned for
+  // screen widths smaller than 600px.
+  pinActionbar: (pin: boolean) => void;

   // Enable keyboard and accessibility shortcuts.
 See below for details
   bindKeyboardEvents: (keys?: KeyboardShortcuts) => void;